Team DCA

 Communications Team

-Jenny is our Communications Director at DCA, responsible for leading external communications.
-Her background includes over 25 years’ experience in corporate affairs, internal and executive communications, change communication, issues management, media strategy, brand strategy and sustainability communications.
+Jenny (she/her) is our Communications Director at DCA, responsible for leading external communications.
+Her background includes over 30 years’ experience in corporate affairs, change communication, issues management, media and brand strategy, and sustainability communications.

 Jenny has worked at a senior management level across corporate, government, consulting and non-profit sectors.
-Prior to joining DCA, she led communications for Ambulance Victoria’s Equality and Workplace Reform program and ran a successful consulting practice with a strong focus on sustainability and corporate social responsibility for a range of corporates including Bega, Bunnings, ANZ and NAB.
+Prior to joining DCA, she led communications for Ambulance Victoria’s Equality and Workplace Reform program.
+In the years prior, she managed consulting practice with a strong focus on sustainability and corporate social responsibility for a range of corporates including Bega, Bunnings, ANZ and NAB.

 In the not-for-profit sector, Jenny has managed Communication and Business Development for Launch Housing to support their mission to end homelessness, served as Communications Manager for SANDS Australia, and managed marketing and communications for the Parenting Research Centre and their flagship project the Raising Children Network.
 She has also managed communications departments in local government.
 Earlier in her career Jenny was a senior communications manager in the airline industry with Ansett, and worked with the consultancy Porter Novelli with a focus on government and public education campaigns.